Instructional Design Needs Assessment For Franchise Massage Company

-To achieve that consistency requires a comprehensive training program on every aspect of the business — operations, marketing, customer service.
+Achieve that consistency requires a comprehensive training program on every aspect of the business — operations, marketing, and customer service.
 When the training is successful, a customer in Arizona will have the same experience as a customer in Iowa.

 The organization has a comprehensive, multi-week training program that is 100% instructor-led.
 What they suspected was the instructor-led training took too much time and that some of the trainers were “freelancing” the work and not sticking to the script.

 The company had a three-part request:

 - An audit of its existing training to get an understanding of its effectiveness

 - Recommendations for ways to make the existing training more interactive